-Let’s start of with something that most of us can afford without it affecting our budgets too much.
-CAD U37 is pretty much the cheapest you should go and still expect to have some decent sound quality and at least some confidence that the mic is gonna be somewhat future proof.
-You don’t wanna feel like replacing the mic after you get more serious about whatever you’re gonna be using this thing for.
+Let’s start off with something that most of us can afford without it affecting our budgets too much.
+Fifine USB is pretty much the cheapest you should go and still expect to have some decent sound quality and at least some confidence that the mic is going to be somewhat future proof.
+You don’t want to feel like replacing it after you get more serious about whatever you’re going to be using this thing for.

-Summary: If you’re someone looking for a microphone that’s not gonna cost you much, and you’re also not too worried about sounding the best you can – this is probably a good start.
-You’ll see what a decent microphone is capable of, and you’re likely not gonna be disappointed by what you’re getting at this price range.
+Summary: If you’re someone looking for a microphone that’s not going to cost you much, and you’re also not too worried about sounding the best you can – this is probably a good start.
+You’ll see what a decent microphone is capable of, and you’re likely not going to be disappointed by what you’re getting for this price.

 Samson Go Mic Portable

-Next up we have something that’s not really your average microphone in the sense that everyone is gonna want one.
-The Samson Go Mic is made for people who want something small and portable, and still keep some of the quality that the larger premium microphones offer.
+Next up we have something that’s not really your average microphone in the sense that everyone is going to want one.
+The Samson Go Mic is made for people who want something small and portable, and still keep some of the quality that a larger premium microphone would offer.

 This microphone is tiny, and it almost feels like you’re holding a miniature version of the real thing.
-Nonetheless it feels pretty sturdy and well made – and although we’re still on the territory of plastic-made bodies, this mic just gives out the impression that it’s going to last for a long time.
-You basically get this small square-shaped thing which then can either stand on your desk or be clipped on the screen of your laptop/desktop if you prefer it that way, and you can just fold the microphone and put it in your pocket when you’re done.
+Nonetheless, it feels pretty sturdy and well made – and although we’re in the territory of plastic-made bodies, this mic just gives out the impression that it’s going to last for a long time.
+You basically get this small square-shaped thing that can either stand on your desk or be clipped onto the screen of your laptop/desktop if you prefer it that way, and you can just fold the microphone and put it in your pocket when you’re done.

 The sound quality is actually pretty decent when you consider that it’s coming from such a small microphone, but this shouldn’t be a surprise considering that it’s made by Samson – one of the industry leaders.